rbsdev/resourcespace_to_pubsub/README.md

 ![Once activated, configure project id, topic name and service account on settings page](/gfx/configure-plugin.png)

 Voilà!
-After every file uploaded suceccesfully, this plugin will send a message to the PubSub topic configured.
+After every file uploaded successfully, this plugin will send a message to the PubSub topic configured.
 With message format:

 ```json
 {